wusai2333/trib/doc/lab2.md

 - **Read-modify-write**: As an example, a tribbler might read a counter from the key-value store, increment it by one, and then write it back (at the same key).
-This will introduce a race condition among the frontends.
+This will introduce a race condition among the front-ends.
-- **Not handling errors**: A tribbler call might require several RPC calls to the backend.
+- **Not handling errors**: A tribbler call might require several RPC calls to the back-end.
 It is important to properly handle *any* error returned by these calls.
 It is okay to tell the user that an error occurred.
-However, it's not a good plan to leave your backend inconsistent.
+However, it's not a good plan to leave your back-end inconsistent.
 - **Sorting by the timestamps first**: Again, the Tribble Order dictates that the logic clock is the first field to consider on sorting.
 - **Misusing the clock argument in Post()**: For example, you might directly use